Suyooo/firefox-nowplaying/README.md

 created in the desktop application's folder, then style the Text source as usual, and you have an auto-updating song title for your stream!

-The advantage for this is that after setting up the desktop application, you don't need to worry about the configuration anymore.
-Whenever you activate the extension from now on, it'll start updating OBS right away.
-However, you are limited to the styling options the Text source gives you.

 ### Browser Source

-If you'd like to be more flexible with styling, you can use the desktop application to serve up a page to use with a browser source.
-Open the configuration like before, then click "Start Server".
-If you get any firewall warnings, make sure to allow the server.
+If you'd like to be more flexible with styling, you can use a Browser source to display the `nowplaying.html` file.

-Create a Browser source in OBS, and use the URL shown in the configuration tool.
-It's important to keep the window open!
-(Minimizing is fine, just don't close the configuration tool while you are streaming.)
-If successful, you should now be able to see your (unstyled) song title on your stream preview.
+Create a Browser source in OBS, check "Local File", and choose the HTML file in the application's folder.

-You'll have to remember to start the configuration tool every time before you stream, the extension does not work by itself as it does with the Text source approach.
-However, you can use the "Custom CSS" option of the Browser source to fully style the overlay as you want, by writing CSS rules for the `#nowplaying` selector (also `#title` and `#artist` if you enable the "Wrap output in HTML" setting).
+You can now use the "Custom CSS" option of the Browser source to fully style the overlay as you want, by writing CSS rules for the `#nowplaying`, `#title` and `#artist` selectors.
 Here's some examples: